-The foundation for our trip and governing factor of most destinations is Tony’s work schedule.
+The foundation for our travel and governing factor of most destinations is Tony’s work schedule.
 We go where the races are!
-So, in September we ventured to Ibiza, an Island off the coast of south-eastern Spain.
-It is a truly beautiful place.
+So in September we ventured to Ibiza, a gorgeous island off the coast of south-eastern Spain.
 We came to Ibiza to cheer on the PROVEZZA TP52 in the Super Series and were fortunate to spend a great deal of time with the team.
-Aside from yacht racing, Ibiza is quite known as a unique destination for parties, weddings and nightlife mega-clubbing.
-We could not avoid the fabulous, yet constant head-nodding electronic beat: bomb-bah, bomb-banomba, bomb-bah bomb bonampa!
+Aside from yacht racing, Ibiza is known as a unique destination for parties, weddings and nightlife mega-clubbing.
+We could not avoid the fabulous, yet constant head-nodding electronic beat: bomb-bah, bomb-ba-nomba, bomb-bah bomb bo-nampa!

 Fish and helado after racing!

-An afternoon fieldtrip to Dalt Vila and the cathedral on top of the old city.
-It was hot, hot, hot and yet so wonderful at the same time!
-We saw some beautiful medieval art, sculpture and architecture and had a quiet lunch at a little cafe tucked out of site in the old city.
-We brought our drawing materials and sketched there.
+Above photo shows an afternoon field-trip to Dalt Vila and the cathedral on top of the old city.
+It was hot, hot, hot but so wonderful at the same time.
+We saw beautiful medieval art, exquisite sculptures and architecture and had a quiet lunch at a little cafe tucked out of site in the old city.
+Of course, we brought our drawing materials to sketch there.

-Happily, we were able to find a quiet area in the hotel to do our school-work each day, which was enormously successful.
-Below is our colegio (school) arrangement at the Hotel Corso in Ibiza, Spain.
-The hotel staff was super helpful and supportive as we setup school each day.
+Happily, we were able to find a quiet area in the hotel to do our school-work each day, which was enormously helpful.
+Below is our school arrangement at the Hotel Corso in Ibiza.
+The hotel staff was kind and supportive as we setup school each day.

-Before leaving home, we set up the kids’ Chromebooks with an application called DUOLINGO which is perfect for learning Spanish.
+Before leaving home, we set up the kids’ Chromebooks with a Spanish program called DUOLINGO.
 They are cruising through the exercises and both seem to be taking to Spanish very well.

-Other components of their daily courses include: Poetry, Math, Reading Comprehension, Critical Thinking, Art, Art History, Spanish, Journal Writing, free reading and of course, postcard writing!
-Our history and geography are included in what I call “intangibles” and will be covered via our afternoon excursions and our travel, itself.
-Science will be introduced as it naturally comes about – mostly in N0vember once we move on to the boat… which, as far as I am concerned, will be one great big science project!
+Other daily school-work includes: Poetry, Math, Reading Comprehension, Critical Thinking, Art, Art History, Spanish, Journal Writing, free reading and of course, postcard writing!
+Our history and geography are covered via our afternoon excursions and travel, itself.
+Science will be introduced as it naturally comes about – mostly in November once we move on to the boat… which, as far as I am concerned, will be one great big science project!

 Waving in our Team: Provezza, TP52.
 The kids in the bottom photos are onboard PROVEZZA with dad after sailing.
 Dalt Vila (the old city) in the background.
-Oliver throwing American Football pass with teammates post-racing.
+Oliver throwing football pass with teammates post-racing.

-Our Ibiza days transcended into Ibiza nights as we met Tony at the marina post-racing each day.
-All the TP52’s are docked together and directly across the dock area is a large, very nice tent with complementary drinks of any possible variety, helado, sangria and large cones of fresh fish, calamari and chips.
+Our Ibiza days blended easily into Ibiza nights as we met Tony at the marina post-racing each day.
+All the TP52’s are docked together and directly across the dock area is a large, nice tent with complementary drinks of any possible variety, ice cream, sangria and large cones of fresh fish, calamari and chips.
 It was great to see so many of the sailors that we have known for many years and to catch up with them.
-They are a wonderful group of guys with whom Tony works all year as they meet in incredible ports such as this one.
-It is truly an honor to know them.
+They are a wonderful group of guys with whom Tony works all year, and is truly an honor to know them.